Leadership Development Program

 Please include three attachments with your application:

-- A comprehensive, current description/resume of the consultant, coach or service provider that the applicant proposes to provide services under the grant.
+A comprehensive, current description/resume of the consultant, coach or service provider that the applicant proposes to provide services under the grant; and:

 You are not required to work with a particular consultant or leadership development service provider, though the selection of a consultant or service provider must be approved by LSC staff as part of the application process.